10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Recent Accounting Pronouncements

-There were no recently adopted accounting standards which would have a material effect on the Company’s condensed consolidated financial statements and accompanying disclosures, and no recently issued accounting standards that are expected to have a material impact on the Company’s condensed consolidated financial statements and accompanying disclosures.
+There were no recently adopted accounting standards which had a material effect on the Company’s condensed consolidated financial statements and accompanying disclosures.

 3. NET LOSS PER SHARE